-ALTERNATIVE 3: NO GO
+ALTERNATIVE 4: NO GO

-- → No access for users to these unique resource high -ve - → No rezoning to Open Space 4 Nature Reserve high -ve - → No option to pursue collaboration with the adjacent landowner, Cape Nature, to unlock possible financial and socio-economic opportunities on those properties high -ve - → No investment in the area and benefits to nearby towns and communities high -ve - → No opportunity to implement the Cape Nature Biodiversity Stewardship Programme high -ve - → No opportunity for collaboration with neighbouring landowners for long term Fire and Alien Vegetation Management high-ve - → Risks associated with inappropriate and unregulated future landuses high -ve - → Remaining area on the farm remains undeveloped medium +ve
+- → No access for users to these unique resource high -ve - → No rezoning to Open Space 4 Nature Reserve high -ve - → No option to pursue collaboration with the adjacent landowner, Cape Nature, to unlock possible financial and socio-economic opportunities on those properties high -ve - → No investment in the area and benefits to nearby towns and communities high -ve - → No opportunity to implement the Cape Nature Biodiversity Stewardship Programme high -ve - → No opportunity for collaboration with neighbouring landowners for long term Fire and Alien Vegetation Management high -ve - → Risks associated with inappropriate and unregulated future landuses high -ve - → Remaining area on the farm remains undeveloped medium +ve, with risk of future inappropriate development

+DI ANNUNG DESIGN AND DEVELOPMENT DHASE

-PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Socio-economic Nature of impact: No opportunity for job creation, skills transfer or investment in the area No opportunity for providing access to Rusty Gate as a unique Resource No benefits to local towns or opportunity for local spending Extent and duration of impact: Positive Consequence of impact or risk: Improved livelihoods of the construction workers Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: N/A Degree to which the impact can be reversed: N/A Indirect impacts: N/A Cumulative impact prior to mitigation: Low Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) High -ve Degree to which the impact can be avoided: N/A Degree to which the impact can be managed: High Degree to which the impact can be mitigated: Medium-High Proposed mitigation: - Residual impacts: Continued poverty, lack on income, decline of communities and nearby towns Limited improvement of local economy Cumulative impact post mitigation: Low Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) High +ve
+PLANNING, DESIGN AND DEVELOPMENT PHASE

+Potential impact and risk: Socio-economic

+Nature of impact: No opportunity for job creation, skills transfer or investment in the area No opportunity for providing access to Rusty Gate as a unique Resource No benefits to local towns or opportunity for local spending

+Extent and duration of impact: Positive

+Consequence of impact or risk: Improved livelihoods of the construction workers

+Probability of occurrence: Definite

+Degree to which the impact may cause irreplaceable loss of resources: N/A

+Degree to which the impact can be reversed: N/A

+Indirect impacts: N/A

+Cumulative impact prior to mitigation: Low

+Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) High -ve

+Degree to which the impact can be avoided: N/A

+Degree to which the impact can be managed: High

+Degree to which the impact can be mitigated: Medium-High

+Proposed mitigation: -

+Residual impacts: Continued poverty, lack on income, decline of communities and nearby towns Limited improvement of local economy

+Cumulative impact post mitigation: Low

+Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) High +ve

+Conservation and Terrestrial

+Potential impact: Loss of opportunity for area wide ecological connectivity (Preferred alternative sees the two adjacent Nature Reserves being conducted by the rezoning of Rusty Gate to NR) Loss of opportunity for collaboration with Cape Nature for a area wide

+N improved habitat

+Nature of impact: Negative

+Extent and duration of impact: long term

+Consequence of impact: Vegetation loss